routshruti/Diversity-and-Inclusion-Dashboard-using-PowerBI/README.md

 ## Introduction
-The Human Resources department at the telecom client is highly committed to diversity and inclusion, with a strong focus on improving gender balance within the organization.
+The HR department at the telecom client is highly committed to diversity and inclusion, with a strong focus on improving gender balance within the organization.
 Despite their ongoing efforts, progress has been slow, leading to a deeper investigation to understand the factors contributing to this stagnation.

 ## Methodology